IBM/aspera-cli/README.erb.md

 When only one ats_id is created, it is taken by default.
 Else it shall be specified with --ats-id or using a parameter set.

-Note: APIs are described here: [https://ts.asperasoft.com/ats-guide/getting-started-guide/#guide_transfers_create_ak](https://ts.asperasoft.com/ats-guide/getting-started-guide/#guide_transfers_create_ak)
+Note: APIs are described here: [https://ts.asperasoft.com/ats-guide/getting-started-guide/# guide_transfers_create_ak](https://ts.asperasoft.com/ats-guide/getting-started-guide/# guide_transfers_create_ak)

 ## Usage